 One more note about the music.
 Considering the re-imagined Blue Monday is prominent in the film’s trailer, for a movie set in 1984, there was an unacceptable lack of ’80s songs!
 I counted only ONE featured in the entire duration.
 Frankie Goes to Hollywood’s Welcome to the Pleasuredome played in the background of a party scene most notable for the spectacular elongated white dress worn by Diana, and that’s it—a huge let down for ’80s fans.

 One last shout out to Lindy Hemming’s substantially detailed costume design.
 It’s Oscar worthy, and do not forget to stick around for a mid-end-credits scene with a welcomed link to early era Wonder Woman.

 I give this film 3 out of 5 stars!

 Please let us know what you think of the film in the comments section, and rate this movie from one to five stars below as well.
-Additionally, join Movie House Memories on Twitter to stay up to date on our latest news and YouTube for all our film reviews.
-Please give us a follow when you find us.
+Additionally, we invite you to subscribe to our YouTube channel for all of our film reviews.